What to Do If You Miss a Pill

 Two or more missed pills

-Take the most recent missed pill as soon as you remember.
+Take the most recent missed pill as soon as you remember (leave any earlier missed pills in the pack).
 Continue the rest of the pack as normal.
 Use condoms or avoid sex for the next 7 days.

+Where you are in the pack matters.
 If you missed pills in week 1 (pills 1 to 7) and had unprotected sex during the pill-free break or the missed days, you may need emergency contraception.
-If you missed pills in week 3 (pills 15 to 21), skip the 7 day break and start the next pack straight away.
+If you missed pills in week 3 (pills 15 to 21), skip the 7 day break and start the next pack straight away to maintain protection.

 Pills with different rules